MDGrey33/Nur/README.md

 ### Todo:
 - Rewriting the full solution to scale
 - Working in enhancing the onboarding process
-- V0.2 branch shows the progress in standardizing the code with fast api
+- Modular branch shows the progress in standardizing the code with fast api

 - Space management
   - Retrieve documentation updates nightly
   - Delete documentation scope (Space) from vector

-- Advanced Knowledge gap recovery gamification
-  - Collects the top unanswered questions by theme
-  - Identify the people who asked them
-  - We invite to the Trivia channel the users who asked the. questions and the domain experts
-  - The bot asks the questions, people answer and discuss till satisfaction
-  - People thumbs up the good contributions
-  - The bot collects the conversation data and based on it:
-  - Proposes new documents
-  - Upgrades the leaderboard with the top contributors

-- Refactor
-  - Move everything network to a network package
-    - organize network functions into objects
+  - Private chat with users after oauth on all spaces they have access to

 - Enable function calling for context retrieval